anaiel/RD-discord-bot/README.md

 Bugs :

-- [] Fix crash when trying to list role of non-existant category
+- [x] Fix crash when trying to create role for non-existant category
-- [] Fix adding checkmark reaction when assigning role that doesn't exist
+- [x] Fix adding checkmark reaction when assigning role that doesn't exist
-- [] Fix crash when trying to create role for non-existant category

 Usability :